-Annual leave must only be taken with the prior approval of the Chair.
-The Chair will consider all requests for annual leave sympathetically, although the needs of the Council will always be the primary consideration.
+Annual leave must only be taken with Council approval.

+The Council will consider all requests for annual leave sympathetically, although the needs of the Council will always be the primary consideration.
 The following procedures must be followed:

-- 1. For annual leave of at least one week's duration, employees must provide at least a month's notice of the request.
+- 1. All requests for leave must be considered by Council.
+For annual leave of at least one week's duration, employees must provide at least a month's notice of the request.
 For odd days, shorter notice can be provided for the request. - 2.
-Unless permission has been given by the Chair, periods of more than 15 consecutive working days' leave will not be granted.
+Unless permission has been given by the Council, periods of more than 15 consecutive working days' leave will not be granted.